umbraco/UmbracoDocs/Umbraco-StarterKit/Going-live/index.md

 - Click Settings
 - Select Hostnames
 - Once inside Hostnames, click "Add new hostname"
-- Add your hostname o the field and select add
+- Add your hostname to the field and select add
-- To keep track of the process you can, refresh the page when it is done sucessfully it will say: Protected by LATCH
+- To keep track of the process, you can refresh the page when it is done sucessfully it will say: Protected by LATCH

 ### Umbraco LATCH